Red panda: Description

 The red panda's coat is mainly red or orange-brown with a black belly and legs.
 The muzzle, cheeks, brows and inner ear margins are mostly white while the bushy tail has red and buff ring patterns and a dark brown tip.
 The colouration appears to serve as camouflage in habitat with red moss and white lichen-covered trees.
 The guard hairs are longer and rougher while the dense undercoat is fluffier with shorter hairs.
 The guard hairs on the back have a circular cross-section and are 47–56 mm long.
 It has moderately long whiskers around the mouth, lower jaw and chin.
 The hair on the soles of the paws allows the animal to walk in snow.

 The red panda has a relatively small head, though proportionally larger than in similarly sized raccoons, with a reduced snout and triangular ears, and nearly evenly lengthed limbs.
 It has a head-body length of 51–63.5 cm with a 28–48.5 cm tail.
 The Himalayan red panda is recorded to weigh 3.2–9.4 kg, while the Chinese red panda weighs 4–15 kg for females and 4.2–13.4 kg for males.
 It has five curved digits on each foot, each with curved semi-retractile claws that aid in climbing.
 The pelvis and hindlimbs have flexible joints, adaptations for an arboreal quadrupedal lifestyle.
 While not prehensile, the tail helps the animal balance while climbing.

 The forepaws possess a "false thumb", which is an extension of a wrist bone, the radial sesamoid found in many carnivorans.
-This thumb allows the animal grip onto bamboo stalks and both the digits and wrist bones are highly flexible.
+This thumb allows the animal to grip onto bamboo stalks and both the digits and wrist bones are highly flexible.
 The red panda shares this feature with the giant panda, which has a larger sesamoid that is more compressed at the sides.
 In addition, the red panda's sesamoid has a more sunken tip while the giant panda's curves in the middle.
 These features give the giant panda more developed dexterity.

 The red panda's skull is wide, and its lower jaw is robust.
 However, because it eats leaves and stems, which are not as tough, it has smaller chewing muscles than the giant panda.
 The digestive system of the red panda is only 4.2 times its body length, with a simple stomach, no noticeable divide between the ileum and colon, and no caecum.

+Both sexes have paired anal glands that emit a secretion consisting of long-chain fatty acids, cholesterol, squalene and 2-Piperidinone; the latter is the most odoriferous compound and is perceived by humans as having an ammoniacal or pepper-like odour.